-General settings cover the overall appearance of the graph pane.
-This is where you can set the background color for the entire visualization, for the plotting area of the chart, an set a border.
+General settings cover the overall appearance of the visualization.
+This is where you can set the background color for the entire visualization, for the plotting area of the chart, and set a border.

-The title options controls the title for the chart.
+The title options control the title for the visualization.
 Choose title size, color and placement.

 X-Axis and Y-Axis

 In this section you control the appearance of the axes of your chart.
 You can choose to include axes titles, specify options for formatting of axes labels, turn on and off grid lines and tick marks.

 This is also where you can control your visualization's scale.

 Ordinal: Values are treated as unrelated.
 Only values present in the data set are included on the graph.